haoyus/Carnd_Term1_Proj4_Advanced_Lane_Finding/Writeup_report.md

 ---

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!

-### Camera Calibration
+### 1. Camera Calibration

-#### 1. Briefly state how you computed the camera matrix and distortion coefficients.
+#### To calibrate the carmera, we need to compute the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

 The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).